kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 #### IPv6 clusters
 You can run IPv6 single-stack clusters using `kind`, if the host that runs the docker containers support IPv6.
-Most operating systems / distros have IPv6 enabled by defualt, but you can check on Linux with the following command:
+Most operating systems / distros have IPv6 enabled by default, but you can check on Linux with the following command:

 ```sh
 sudo sysctl net.ipv6.conf.all.disable_ipv6